HydrogenxPi/bit14/README.md

 This project is intended for anyone who wishes to use the standard library header bit.h but is stuck on c++14 or 17.
-Simply add folder bit14 to an include directory in your project and #inclde header bit14.h where desired.
+Simply add folder bit14 to an include directory in your project and #include header bit14.h where desired.
 On msvc, gcc, clang, IBM XL / Open XL for Linux or AIX, or Intel ICC / ICPX compilers it uses compiler intrinsics whenever available.
 Otherwise, it falls back on a generic solution.